Medialab-Parent/Parent_Repo/README.md

 3. Let user's generate counter speech for these hateful comments
 4. Let user's marke hateful comments on their own, if they are not detected by our extension

-## Running the projec using Docker
+## Running the project using Docker
 - With docker compose you can run all the submodules (the whole extension) at once.
 For this, run the following command in a terminal inside of the parent folder.
 > `docke compose up --build`
 - Afterwards go cd into the Frontend folder to generate a dist folder using the following command